douglasepol/douglasepol/README.md

 ---

-I have experience with ETL processes, data management, and technical teaching.
-My skills include advanced use of technologies such as Python, PostgreSQL, Oracle, AWS, Looker Data Studio, and Linux.
-My approach is based on analytical problem-solving, adaptability, and continuous learning, allowing me to navigate effectively between various functions and technologies.

-Throughout my career, I have excelled in leading strategic projects and effectively managing teams and technologies.

-One of my main projects involved identifying investors, which resulted in an increase of over US$ 200,000 in company revenue.
-Additionally, I managed the development of dashboards in Looker Data Studio, significantly enhancing real-time data-driven decision-making.
+I work in Data Engineering and Data Analysis and hold a Master’s degree in Computer Science.
+I have experience designing ETL pipelines, automating reporting processes, and building data visualizations that support decision-making.
+I've contributed to both public and private sector projects, working with international teams to deliver practical, data-driven solutions.

+I’ve developed data pipelines using Python, SQL, and Pentaho, integrated data across PostgreSQL and Oracle, and created interactive dashboards with Looker, Power BI, and Streamlit.
+My work has supported large-scale operations, including payroll processing for over 110,000 individuals, with a focus on data consistency and automated reporting.

-My experience also includes leading a team of 15 people in a socioeconomic research project for state strategic planning, benefiting more than 500 people.
+In a separate project, I contributed to data integration and analysis in PostgreSQL, helping the commercial team recover inactive clients and generating over USD 200,000 in additional revenue.
+I also led a field research team of 15 people in a socioeconomic survey that delivered medical, social, and economic assistance to more than 500 underserved residents.

-Complementing these initiatives, I administered Linux servers to maintain MOODLE learning environments, supporting approximately 15,000 active users.
+These experiences have shaped my ability to deliver scalable, well-documented solutions focused on clarity, reliability, and business value.

+I'm interested in challenges related to Data Engineering, Data Analysis, and Backend Development.

+Technologies I frequently work with: Python, SQL, Pentaho, PostgreSQL, Oracle, Looker, Power BI, AWS, Git.

 ---